deeplearning4j/deeplearning4j/opendata.md

 * [Netflix Prize](http://www.netflixprize.com/): Netflix released an anonymized version of their movie rating dataset; it consists of 100 million ratings, done by 480,000 users who have rated between 1 and all of the 17,770 movies.
 * [Book-Crossing dataset](http://www.informatik.uni-freiburg.de/~cziegler/BX/): From the Book-Crossing community.
 Contains 278,858 users providing 1,149,780 ratings about 271,379 books.

-## Misc
+## Miscellaneous Datasets

 * [CMU Motion Capture Database](http://mocap.cs.cmu.edu/)
 * [Brodatz dataset: texture modeling](http://www.ux.uis.no/~tranden/brodatz.html)
 * [Million Song dataset](http://labrosa.ee.columbia.edu/millionsong/)
 * [Merck Molecular Activity Challenge](http://www.kaggle.com/c/MerckActivity/data)

-*Thanks to deeplearning.net for many of these links and dataset descriptions.*
+*Thanks to deeplearning.net for many of these links and dataset descriptions.
+Any suggestions of open data sets we should include for the Deeplearning4j community are welcome!*